2019ChenGong/Offline_RL_Poisoner/README.md

     -- env_info.py ------------------ out the information of the selected tasks.

 CARLA
-    -- mujoco_bc.py ------------------ train the clean agents using BC algorithm.
-    -- mujoco_bcq.py ------------------ train the clean agents using BCQ algorithm.
-    -- mujoco_bear.py ------------------ train the clean agents using BEAR algorithm.
+    -- cql-carla-lane-v0.py ------------------ train the clean agents using our selected offline RL algorithms.
-    -- mujoco_cql.py ------------------ train the clean agents using CQL algorithm.
+    -- poisoned_dataset.py ------------------ generate the misleading experiences.
-    -- poisoned_mujoco_bc.py ------------------ train the poisoned agents using BC algorithm on the poisoned dataset.
-    -- poisoned_mujoco_bcq.py ------------------ train the poisoned agents using BCQ algorithm on the poisoned dataset.
-    -- poisoned_mujoco_bear.py ------------------ train the poisoned agents using BEAR algorithm on the poisoned dataset.
-    -- poisoned_mujoco_cql.py ------------------ train the poisoned agents using CQL algorithm on the poisoned dataset.
+    -- poisoned-cql-carla-lane-v0.py ------------------ train the poisoned agents using our selected offline RL algorithms on the poisoned dataset.
-    -- retrain_mujoco_bc.py ------------------ retrain the poisoned agents using BC algorithm.
-    -- retrain_mujoco_bcq.py ------------------ retrain the poisoned agents using BCQ algorithm.
-    -- retrain_mujoco_bear.py ------------------ retrain the poisoned agents using BEAR algorithm.
-    -- retrain_mujoco_cql.py ------------------ retrain the poisoned agents using CQL algorithm.
+    -- retrain_carla.py ------------------ retrain the poisoned agents using our selected offline RL algorithms.
-    -- mujoco_poisoned_dataset.py ------------------ generate the misleading experiences.
-    -- perturbation_influence.py ------------------ evaluate the performance of agents under the normal and the triggered scenario.
+    -- carla_perturbation.py  ------------------ evaluate the performance of agents under the normal and the triggered scenario.
-    -- plot.py ------------------ visualize the performance of agents.
-    -- env_info.py ------------------ out the information of the selected tasks. ---------------------- the initial parameters of adversarial agents.
 ```